-We may introduce certain of our product candidates in various markets outside the United States.
-Developing, seeking regulatory approval for and marketing our product candidates outside the United States could impose substantial burdens on our resources and divert management's attention from domestic operations.
+We may introduce certain of our product candidates in various markets outside the U.S. Developing, seeking regulatory approval for and marketing our product candidates outside the U.S. could impose substantial burdens on our resources and divert management's attention from domestic operations.
 International operations are subject to risk, including:

-- the difficulty of managing geographically distant operations, including recruiting and retaining qualified employees, locating adequate facilities and establishing useful business support relationships in the local community; - · compliance with varying international regulatory requirements, laws and treaties; - securing international distribution, marketing and sales capabilities; - · adequate protection of our intellectual property rights; - legal uncertainties and potential timing delays associated with tariffs, export licenses and other trade barriers; - adverse tax consequences; - the fluctuation of conversion rates between foreign currencies and the U.S. dollar; and - regional and geopolitical risks.
+- the difficulty of managing geographically distant operations, including recruiting and retaining qualified employees, locating adequate facilities and establishing useful business support relationships in the local community; - compliance with varying international regulatory requirements, laws and treaties; - securing international distribution, marketing and sales capabilities; - adequate protection of our intellectual property rights; - legal uncertainties and potential timing delays associated with tariffs, export licenses and other trade barriers; - adverse tax consequences; - the fluctuation of conversion rates between foreign currencies and the U.S. dollar; and - · regional and geopolitical risks.

-To date, we have not filed for marketing approval for any of our product candidates outside the United States.
+To date, we have not filed for marketing approval for any of our product candidates outside the U.S..
 We may not obtain foreign regulatory approvals on a timely basis, if at all.
 Approval by the FDA does not ensure approval by regulatory agencies in other foreign countries.
 However, a failure or delay in obtaining regulatory approval in one jurisdiction may have a negative effect on the regulatory approval process in other jurisdictions, including approval by the FDA.
 If we are unable to successfully manage our international operations, we may incur significant unanticipated costs and delays in regulatory approval or commercialization of our product candidates, which would impair our ability to generate revenues.

-We rely on our licenses from the Regents of the University of California.
+We rely on licenses to intellectual property from third parties.
 Impairment of these licenses or our inability to maintain them would severely harm our business.

-Our current research and development efforts depend upon our license arrangements with the Regents of the University of California, or UC.
-Our dependence on these licenses subjects us to numerous risks, such as disputes regarding the creation or use of intellectual property by us and UC, or scientific collaborators.
-Additionally, our agreements with UC generally contain diligence or milestone-based termination provisions.
-Our failure to meet any obligations pursuant to these provisions could allow UC to terminate our agreements or convert exclusive to non-exclusive licenses.
-In addition, our license agreements with UC may be terminated or may expire by their terms, and we may not be able to maintain the exclusivity of these licenses.
-If we cannot maintain licenses that are advantageous or necessary to the development or the commercialization of our product candidates, we may be required to expend significant time and resources to develop or license similar technology.
+Our current research and development efforts depend upon our license arrangements for intellectual property owned by third parties.
+Our dependence on these licenses subjects us to numerous risks, such as disputes regarding the use of the licensed intellectual property and the creation and ownership of new discoveries under such license agreements.
+In addition, these license arrangements require us to make timely payments in order to maintain our licenses and typically contain diligence or milestone-based termination provisions.
+Our failure to meet any obligations pursuant to these agreements could allow our licensors to terminate our agreements or undertake other remedies such as converting exclusive to non-exclusive licenses if we are not able to cure or obtain waivers for such failures or amend the term of such agreements on terms acceptable to us.
+In addition, our license agreements may be terminated or may expire by their terms, and we may not be able to maintain the exclusivity of these licenses.
+If we cannot maintain licenses that are advantageous or necessary to the development or the commercialization of our product candidates, we may be required to expend significant time and resources to develop or license similar technology or to find other alternatives to maintaining the competitive position of our products.
+If such alternatives are not available to us in a timely manner or on acceptable terms, we may be unable to continue development or commercialize our product candidates.

-If third parties successfully assert that we have infringed their patents and proprietary rights or challenge the validity of our patents and proprietary rights, we may become involved in intellectual property disputes and litigation that would be costly, time consuming, and delay or prevent development or commercialization of our product candidates.
+If third parties successfully assert that we have infringed their patents and proprietary rights or challenge our patents and proprietary rights, we may become involved in intellectual property disputes and litigation that would be costly, time consuming, and delay or prevent development or commercialization of our product candidates.